OracularIS/smartviu/docs/screen.md

 ![](Images/fig11.png)

-User can also add frequently used reports to favorite reports, by clicking star button.
-Those reports will show in favorite reports after clear the data.
+Users can also add frequently used reports to favorite reports, by clicking the star button.
+Those reports will show in favorite reports after clearing the data.

 ![](Images/fig8a.png)